CraftAcademyLabs/ca_course/week10/03_authentication.md

 }
 ```

-And now when we login successfully we should get screen similar to this onw
+And now when we login successfully we should get screen similar to this one

 ![Successfull Login](successful_login.png)